NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 2. Analyzing company’s current situation (includes attributes, competencies, and performance levels).
 3. Identifying how to bridge the gap between current state and expected future state.
 The assessment of the current situation and future situation can be both qualitative and quantitative.
-GAP analysis templates generally have the template with these three steps.

 Future state: It includes the target condition that a company wants to achieve.
 In general, this section is drafted in quantifiable terms such as aiming to increase number of customer calls by a certain percentage within specific period of time.
 Current state: Identifying the current situation of a company can be effectively done through brain storming workshops, one-to-one interviews, reviewing documents, observing project activities such as design work shops etc. This analysis can be quantitative such as looking at the number of calls answered within in a specific time period, or it can be qualitative such as examining the state of diversity in work place.